NextronSystems/analysis-cockpit-manual/maintenance/retention.rst

 .. hint::
-   Date retention takes the import timestamp '@timestamp' into account to decide weather a event should be deleted.
+   Data Retention takes the import timestamp '@timestamp' into account to decide whether an event should be deleted or not.

 The Data Retention Policy is configured in ``Settings`` > ``Advanced`` > ``Data Retention``.